usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 ## Using nox

-This project makes extensive use of [nox] to automate testing, typing, documentation creation, etc. One downside of using [tox] with this particular workflow is the need for multiple scripts/makefiles, while with [nox], most everything is self contained in the file `noxfile.py`. [nox] also allows for a mix of [conda] and [virtualenv] environments.
-The default is for the development environment to use conda, while all other environments are virtualenvs.
-There are conda sessions for testing (`test-conda`), typing (`typing-conda`), docs (`docs-conda`), etc.
+This project makes extensive use of [nox] to automate testing, type checking, documentation creation, etc. One downside of using [tox] with this particular workflow is the need for multiple scripts, while with [nox], most everything is self contained in the file `noxfile.py`. [nox] also allows for a mix of [conda] and [virtualenv] environments.

 ### Installing interpreters for virtualenv creation

-If using virtualenvs across multiple python versions (e.g., `test`, `typing`, etc), you'll need to install python interpreters for each version.
+If using virtualenvs across multiple python versions (e.g., `test`, `typecheck`, etc), you'll need to install python interpreters for each version.
 If using [pyenv], you should be good to go.